backstage-technical-services/website/.gitlab/issue_templates/Feature_Request.md

 Benefit

-(Briefly what benifit does this feature bring and to who)
+(Briefly what benefit this feature would bring and to whom)

 Urgency

-(Is your feature time sensitive?)
+(Is this feature time sensitive?)
 (Eg, An AGM feature should be ready by AGM)